canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/ubuntu-on-windows/ubuntu-on-windows.md

 - A huge community of friendly, approachable users

 positive
-: Currently, packages that require a graphical interface will not work from the Ubuntu terminal.
+: Currently, applications that require a graphical interface will not work from the Ubuntu terminal.

 ![screenshot](https://assets.ubuntu.com/v1/86b2a146-win10-ubuntu-startmenu.png)